jacksonk-price/akc_scraper/README.md

 ## To Do

- * Fix issues with some weight values returning zero or containing extra text in collect_breed_weight_method
+ * Fix issues with some weight values returning zero or containing extra text in collect_breed_weight method
+ * Refactor collect_breed_weight method